-My take on Boston Baked Beans is vegan and comes together in a fraction of the time that the original recipe takes…it’s the perfect side dish!
+This Vegan Baked Beans Recipe is a meat-free version of Boston Baked Beans.
+It has all the flavor and comes together in a fraction of the time that the original recipe takes; it’s the perfect side dish!

 I confess, I’ve never been one to be all that sad when Labor Day rolls around.

 Yes, I like summer (as much as any Buffalo-born-and-raised-girl can).
 But in all honesty, I love autumn way too much to be disappointed about summer’s end.
 And don’t even get me started about the first snowfall; I look forward to it every year the way a kid looks forward to summer vacation or a trip to Disney.
 What can I say?
 Buffalo is in my blood.

 But still, it feels appropriate to memorialize the (unofficial) end of summer with a seasonally-appropriate dish.
 Now, truthfully, I don’t know why we don’t eat baked beans year-round (they’re a substantial, hearty dish), but in my family they’re a strictly summer-only side.

 This Vegan Baked Beans Recipe goes well with anything you could think of grilling up, from hot dogs to tuna steaks.
 And baked beans travel and re-heat perfectly, making them picnic, potluck, and BBQ-friendly.

 My mom is usually the baked beans maker in our family.
 She got a killer recipe from her dad, after putting her own few tweaks on it.
 When I recently asked my mom for her recipe, she recalled it from memory, having made it so much.
 Those are the recipes I love; the foods that shape your childhood and take you back every time you smell them filling the kitchen with their rich aroma.